-You will be allocated a UCAS Mentor who will oversee the drafting and redrafting of your Personal Statement.
+Your Form Tutor will oversee the drafting and redrafting of your Personal Statement.

 There will be deadlines for submission of your draft Personal Statement before the finished one is submitted.
 Ensure you meet those deadlines to avoid delay in your application being sent.